-- System 1: A computer with 8 cores and 64 GB RAM.
-The operating system (Fedora Scientific 17 x86\64) was installed on a SSD with 128 GB.
-The SSD contained the datasets as well as the programs.
-Each program serialized its results to an external USB 3.0 hard disk with 3 TB.
-This system was announced beforehand and results here were used for ranking. - System 2: A server with 80 cores and 1 TB RAM.
+System 2: A server with 80 cores (processors: Intel Xeon CPU E7 - 4870) and 1 TB RAM.
 The operating system was openSUSE 12.1 x86\64.
-All datasets, programs, and serialized results were put on a local hard disk with a total storage capacity of several TB (ToDo: ask Norbert).
+All datasets, programs, and serialized results were put on a local hard disk with a total storage capacity of 10 TB.
 This system was introduced only during evaluation for (a) performing experiments with more cores / memories and for (b) confirming results on a separate hardware with different architecture and CPUs.

-Most of the experiments were run on System 1, which was also officially announced during the competition.
+Most of the experiments were run on System 1.
 We have used System 2 only for an extended evaluation, investigating the scalability with the number of threads (for top performing methods on System 1).
-In our evaluation below, we will mention explicitly, if System 2 was used.
-Note that the code for both systems was exactly the same, besides the parameter for the number of threads.
+In our evaluation below, we will mention explicitly if System 2 was used.
+Note that the executables and configuration for both systems was exactly the same, besides the parameter for the number of threads.